DevEd2/DevSoundX/README.md

 4. If you need to stop music playback, call `DSX_StopMusic`.

 ## Making music for DevSound X
 Unfortunately, there are currently no tools to work with DevSound X, so you'll need to program songs in manually.
-This repository includes a test song as an example (see `Audio/Music/TestSong.asm`), and there is some documentation available in `Docs/Format.txt`.
+This repository includes (https://github.com/DevEd2/DevSoundX/blob/main/Audio/Music/TestSong.asm)[a test song] as an example, and there is some documentation available (https://github.com/DevEd2/DevSoundX/blob/main/Docs/Format.txt)[here].